-I don’t know why this myth persists, but it does.
+You hear it all the time, so it must be true: honey is bee poop.
 Sometimes the person asks in a half-joking but tentative way, as if it might be true but they hope it’s not.
-Others are totally convinced it is true and want verification.
-Others are just curious because it’s something they heard somewhere.
+Others are totally convinced it’s true and want verification.
+And some are just curious.

 This myth is followed in popularity by a second one: honey is bee vomit.
 Well, closer maybe, but still not true.

-In fact, nectar is stored in an organ called the “honey stomach” which is part of the bee’s esophagus.
-But the honey stomach—also known as the honey sac, crop, or ingluvies—is a specialized organ designed to expand and store nectar until it can be ferried back to the hive.
+In fact, nectar collected from flowers is stored in an organ called the “honey stomach.”
+The honey stomach is actually a part of the bee’s esophagus.
+But the honey stomach—also known as the honey sac, crop, or ingluvies—is a specialized organ designed to expand and store nectar until it can be carried back to the hive.

-Once the forager bee returns home she regurgitates the contents of the honey stomach and, through the process of trophallaxis, transfers it to a house bee.
+Once the forager bee returns home, she regurgitates the contents of the honey stomach and, through the process of trophallaxis, transfers it to a house bee.
 The house bee will begin to process the nectar into honey by adding enzymes that invert the sugars.

 mouth↔esophagus↔crop (honey stomach)→proventriculus→ventriculus (digesting stomach)→intestine→rectum→anus